vonkratzmann/mcc172/source_files/readme.txt

 ****************************/

 /****************************
- * utils_getfilepath() - gets absolute path to file
+ * utils_getfilepath() gets path to file in specified directory *
- *
- * Gets the home directory from the OS for the user,
- * gets the path for the working dir defined in PATHRESULTS
- * returns the complete path including filename in buffer
+ * Returns the complete path including filename in buffer
- *
  * If buffer is too small or any errors function returns zero
  * and the contents of buffer are undefined.
  *